Drucker in Practice: An Interview with Jay Hennick, Founder and Chairman of FirstService Corporation, Part I

 When I finished high school, my parents said that running a service business was fine, but I still needed an education.
 For 20 years, I ran that business while I went to college and law school, and then practiced law.

-Q: How did you get interested in Peter F. Drucker, and how did he influence you?
+Q. How did you get interested in and influenced by Peter F. Drucker?

-A: Here I was practicing law, with a nice business going on the side.
-I decided I wanted to do something unique in business, and I had business experience and a legal education, but not a business education.
+Here I was practicing law, with a nice business going on the side.
+I decided I wanted to do something unique in business and I had business experience and a legal education, but not a business education.

 I started to read everything—everything!
 Jack Welch, Colin Powell, Tom Peters, Bob Waterman...
 This was my business school.
 The only author that kept ringing the bell for me was Peter Drucker.